 If you are told that we do not have an obligation to secure you accommodation, you will receive written notification of our decision.
-This notification will advise you of your right to appeal against the decision and how to go about making an appeal.
+This notification will advise you of your right to appeal against the decision and how to go about requesting a review.

 Reviews are considered and determined by an independent reviewer, who will not have been involved in the original decision.
 The reviewer will look at the information on your file, along with your written submission and any further evidence in support of your appeal.

 The Reviewing Officer has 56 days from the date of the review request to make a decision on the case.